LSPosed/LSPatch/README.md

 $ java -jar mmpatch.jar
 ```

-# How to manage Xposed modules
+# How to disable Xposed modules

 When the new apk is installed in the device, It will load all the Xposed modules installed in the device when it's process started.